fsgt/MovieApi/README.md

 ### Demo.WebApi.Tests

 These UnitTests verify that the controllers work as intended.
-It is also reasonable to add E2E tests here.
+It would also be reasonable to add E2E tests here.